William Albert Wack

-William Albert Wack, C.S.C. (born June 28, 1967) is an American prelate of the Roman Catholic Church, serving as the bishop of the Diocese of Pensacola–Tallahassee in Florida since August 22, 2017.
+William Albert Wack, CSC (born June 28, 1967) is an American Catholic prelate who has served as Bishop of Pensacola–Tallahassee since 2017.
+He is a member of the Congregation of Holy Cross.

 Early life

 William Wack was born June 28, 1967, in South Bend, Indiana.
 He is the second youngest of ten children, including a younger brother who followed him into the priesthood.
 After graduating from LaSalle High School and attending Holy Cross College in Notre Dame, Indiana, for one year, Wack transferred to the University of Notre Dame.
-He graduated in 1989 with a degree in government and international relations.
+He graduated in 1989 from Notre Dame with a degree in government and international relations.

-Wack entered the novitiate for the Congregation of Holy Cross in August 1989 and professed temporary vows in 1990.
-He returned to Notre Dame, where he received a Master of Divinity degree in May 1993.
-On August 28, 1993, Wack professed solemn vows as a member of the Congregation of Holy Cross and was ordained a deacon the following day.
+Having decided to become a priest, Wack entered the novitiate for the Congregation of Holy Cross (CSC) in August 1989.
+He professed his temporary vows in the Congregation of Holy Cross in 1990.
+He then returned to Notre Dame, where he received a Master of Divinity degree in May 1993.
+On August 28, 1993, Wack professed his solemn vows to the CSC and was ordained a deacon the following day.